White Sox hit 4 more homers, rip Pirates 10-3

 Pirates: IF Colin Moran remained out with concussion symptoms.
 It’s not known when he’ll return. … RHP Kyle Crick (right shoulder sprain) tossed a live batting practice session on Wednesday.

-White Sox: OF Eloy Jimenez started in left field after twisting his ankle near the mound in Tuesday night’s postgame celebration of Giolito’s no-hitter.
+White Sox: Jimenez started in left field after twisting his right ankle near the mound in Tuesday night’s postgame celebration of Giolito’s no-hitter.

 UP NEXT: